Care Guides > What is Personal Care? Receiving Daily Support and Help

 What is Personal Care?
 Receiving Daily Support and Help

-Personal care includes any type of support with tasks essential to everyday living, including getting dressed and undressed, washing, bathing and using the toilet.
+Personal care includes any type of support with tasks essential to everyday living, such as getting dressed and undressed, washing, bathing and using the toilet.

 Here, we’ve delved into personal care, including what it is, the different options and its benefits.